 Pomegranate arils will last 1-2 months in the freezer.

-But here’s the bad news: after thawing, your pomegranate seeds will be mushier, due to their high water content.
-Therefore, freezing pomegranate arils is a great option if you use them in smoothies, but not so great if you are planning to eat them as a crunchy snack.
+But here’s the bad news: after thawing, your pomegranate seeds will be mushier due to their high water content.
+Therefore, freezing pomegranate arils is a great option if you use them in smoothies but not so great if you plan to eat them as a crunchy snack.

 If you want to maintain that crunchy texture, then make sure you keep your arils in the refrigerator.
 Simply pop them in an airtight container!

 If you’ve decided to freeze your pomegranate seeds, here are the instructions:

 - Roll the fruit in between your palms several times.
 This will help to loosen the seeds.

 - Score all down the middle of your pomegranate and then tear it into two.

 - Squeeze each half over a bowl, and tap the top of the pomegranate with a wooden spoon.
 If the pomegranate seeds don’t come out at first, don’t fret.
 Hit the pomegranate harder!

 - Dry your pomegranate seeds on a paper towel.
 It’s important that they’re completely dry, otherwise, they’ll become a mushy mess.

 - Lay parchment paper on a baking tray.
 Spread your pomegranate arils over the paper, then cover them with plastic wrap.
 Flash freeze for 2 hours.